ihasdapie/chenbrian.ca/content/posts/engsci-year-3-winter/index.md

 ---

 I've come to realize that some courses lend themselves to Latex'd notes better than others.
-The following contains notes for:
+The following pdf contains notes for:

 - ECE353: Operating Systems
 - CSC473: Advanced Algorithms